kortiz21/CPSC-471-Project-One/README.md

 Anna Chiu: anna.chiu@csu.fullerton.edu

-Programming language: C++
+# Programming language: C++

-– How to execute your program.
+# Executing program

-– Anything special about your submission that we should take note of.
+# Anything special about your submission that we should take note of.